navaro/CHIBIOSHAL-STM32U5/README.md

 # CHIBIOSHAL-STM32U5
 This is a first draft of a ChibiOS/HAL for the STM32U5xx.

-Hey there, this setup is pretty basic but surprisingly effective on my end.
+This setup is pretty basic but surprisingly effective on my end.
 That said, there's still plenty of room for improvement, so if you're up for it, dive in and lend a hand!

 Here's a lineup of drivers that got the port and a solid run: